DioneProtocol/odysseygo/README.md

 #### Prepare script

-3. Go to the scripts folder:
+3. Go to the `scripts` folder:
 ```sh
 cd scripts
 ```
 4. Configure IP addresses of the node configuration:
-- open `run_config.json` using any text editor and specify internal IP address by editing the lines (one for each node), for example:
+- open `run_config.json` and specify internal IP address by editing the corresponding lines (one for each node), for example:
 ```sh
 "ip": "127.0.0.1",
 ```